taylorleprechaun/CFBPollNew/README.md

 * ATS: 341 - 383 (47.1%)
 * O/U: 372 - 352 (51.4%)

-### TODO List (Updated 9/29/2025)
+### TODO List (Updated 10/5/2025)

 1. Finish data source conversion.
-I am partially through changing my data source from Excel files exported from sports-reference to using a database to hold the data and query it for everything.
-As of writing this, I can upload data from those Excel files into the DB and wrote a tool which will do that automatically from all my old data.
-Next steps are roughly: upload the rest of the data, extensive validation to make sure the imported data is correct, build code/procs to pull the data, use that code to run the poll, run previous polls with the new data source to validate the rating output is the same.
+I pivoted from my switch to a DB-driven design to now using the CFBDataAPI.
+There are a few things not working correctly with my changes right now.
+The main two being that I can't re-run a previous week and I need to make a change to handle regular season vs bowl season since the way the API counts weeks is different than my old code used to be.
+Also, I did not convert the code which handles early season rating adjustments nor any of the prediction code.
+Which leads directly into points #2 and #3, where I wanted to make changes to those anyway.

 2. Improve early season ratings (recruiting info, returning production stats, etc.).
 Look into the way Strength of Schedule is calculated and weighted in the early season to make sure it is not giving too much credit to the previous season's data.